grz0zrg/fsynth/client/data/md/uniforms.md

 `sampler2D pFrame`

-​	previous frame available as a texture (feedback fx)
+​	the previous frame available as a texture (feedback)

 `sampler2D pFrameSynth`